Division of Psychoanalysis: 38th Annual Spring Meeting

 - Papers with discussion: This format may include one or two participants presenting papers and will be limited to 50 minutes in length.
 No audio-visual equipment is available.

-- Meet the author: This format is 50 minutes in length and allows for an author or co-authors of a recently published book to lead an informal discussion in the exhibit area at a round table with seating limited for 10.
+- Meet the author: This format is 50 minutes in length and allows for an author or co-authors of a recently published book to lead an informal discussion.
 No audio-visual equipment is available.

 - Poster session: A presentation of quantitative and/or qualitative research with empirical relevance to any area of psychoanalytic treatment or theory.
 Please note that poster sessions have a separate submission process and deadline which appear on the Div.
 39 website.